jarasny/hacker-news/README.md

 ## Enhancements
 * Use more sophisticated method of caching Stories objects, e.g. keeping in cache only Stories that are in current best stories ids list
+* Be aware of hacker News API limitations, running API calls in parallel may result in exceeding bandwidth
 * Use Scrutor to register cache as decorator
 * Add unit tests
 * Add error handling (e.g. no connection to Hacker News API)